ONE YEAR EXTENDED WARRANTY

 - Clanking is another sign of a loose or out-of-balance part.

 - Constant clicking could signify a defective control or a failing thermostat.

 - Buzzing noises from your outside unit could mean many things, including the fan motor being loose or about to fail.

 - Squeaks and squeals could be your fan motor and indoor blower motors going bad.

 The sooner you can determine the cause of the noise and resolve your AC issues, the better.

 Why do I have frozen evaporator coils?
-Your air conditioner’s evaporator coil is filled with refrigerant and is responsible for absorbing heat like a sponge.
+Your air conditioner’s evaporator coil is filled with refrigerant and absorbs heat like a sponge.
 It may sound counter-intuitive, but those coils need warm air around them to work correctly.
-When something goes wrong with the airflow, and the evaporator coil gets too cold, a layer of ice can build up outside.
-You’ll get warm air or none coming from your air conditioning supply registers when that happens.
+When something goes wrong with the airflow and the evaporator coil gets too cold, a layer of ice can build up outside.
+When that happens, you’ll get warm air or none coming from your air conditioning supply registers.
 The best ways to avoid frozen coils are to change your filter every month and schedule a tune-up to test your system’s airflow and refrigerant levels and fix any problems we might discover.

 - Ice buildup on the refrigerant line and the outside unit

 - Bubbling or hissing noise

 - A/C can’t cool the home on especially hot days but cools fine on cool days and at night

 If you see these signs, turn off your A/C and call an HVAC professional ASAP.
 Running the A/C in this state can cause slugging in the compressor and damage it beyond repair.